gpbl/react-day-picker/docs/Basic.md

 > **Note** You can use the CSS contained in `react-day-picker/lib/style.css`, which contains a basic stylesheet.
 Read [Styling](Styling.md) to know how to properly style the component.

-### Deselecting the selected day
+### Clearing the selected day

-When the user clicks on a selected day, we want it to be "unselected" again.
-This can be made preventing our component to save the `selectedDay` in its state.
+When a selected day is clicked again, we want to clear it.
+This can be made setting the component's `selectedDay` to `null`.

-The `onDayClick` handler receives as third argument an object, called "modifiers", with a `selected` key: we can inspect the day's modifiers to reset the `selectedDay`.
+The `onDayClick` handler receives as third argument a `modifiers` object that can be inspected if the clicked day has been selected or not:

-Thus, our `handleDayClick` handler would become:

 ```jsx
 // snip